A 4-hour circular walking route around the Grwyne Fawr Reservoir in the Brecon Beacons.

 Despite living here for over 14 years I had never been up close to the Grwyne Fawr reservoir, I had only ever seen it from a distance from the tops of the Black Mountains.
 I was spurred into action when my friend Danny appeared on a rainy Wednesday from Bristol to go for a walk.
 Time to go and have a look at the dam I thought.

-Walk along the rough landrover track up to the top of the dam wall, a distance of about two miles and parallels the tarmac road to the base of the dam.
-The past few days having been very wet meant that a good deal of water was cascading over the top of the dam and made an impressive sight.
-Take time to explore at the top of dam, you can walk across the top to have a look down over the edge.
-(This is the site where Princes William & Harry were caught making an ‘unauthorised’ absail in 1998 while under the charge of their nanny, Tiggy Legge-Bourke.)
+Walk along the rough landrover track up to the top of the dam wall, a distance of about two miles which parallels the tarmac road to the base of the dam.
+The past few days have been very wet, meaning a good deal of water was cascading over the top of the dam and made an impressive sight.
+Take time to explore at the top of the dam – you can walk across the top to have a look down over the edge.
+(This is the site where Princes William & Harry were caught making an ‘unauthorised’ abseil in 1998 while under the charge of their nanny, Tiggy Legge-Bourke!)

-Follow the path pass the reservoir and up the valley NNE all the time following the line of the stream that feeds the reservoir.
+Follow the path past the reservoir and up the valley NNE all the time following the line of the stream that feeds the reservoir.
 At the head of the reservoir is a small mountain bothy maintained by the Mountain Bothy Association, not easily seen from the path.
 The path can be wet and is almost a small stream in itself during wet weather.
 After crossing the stream you come out on top of the ridge in the area of the path junction at SO 204 327.

-When you reach the northern edge of the Mynydd Du forest follow the spur west down hill back towards the road and the stream.
-Once at the bottom of the hill where the corner of the wood meets the stream (SO 247 291) cross the small stream to your right and follow the Grwynwe Fawr river through the woods for a short distance until you come to a foot bridge enabling you to cross the river to get back on to the metalled road and back to your car.
+When you reach the northern edge of the Mynydd Du forest follow the spur west downhill back towards the road and the stream.
+Once at the bottom of the hill where the corner of the wood meets the stream (SO 247 291) cross the small stream to your right and follow the Grwynwe Fawr river through the woods for a short distance until you come to a footbridge enabling you to cross the river to get back on to the metalled road and back to your car.

-Thank you for your understanding and I hope we shall you in the Spring.
+Thank you for all your support and we hope to see you in May and beyond.

-James & Suie Suter and all the team at Gliffaes.
+James & Susie Suter and all the team at Gliffaes.